Elyorbek-Ibrokhimov/website/README.md

 ###Install:###
 **1.**
--Go to the root directory and run `npm install --save` **2.**
+- Go to the root directory and run `npm install --save` **2.**
--Create a free trade account with Oanda to obtain a bearer token: http://www.oanda.com/ **3.**
+- Create a free trade account with Oanda to obtain a bearer token: http://www.oanda.com/ **3.**
--In the instrument.js folder, insert your Oanda bearer token in the /prices post request.
+- In the instrument.js folder, insert your Oanda bearer token in the /prices post request.
 ```
 instruments.post('/prices', parseText, function(req, res) {
   var bearer;